Skip to main content

 Removed

 With the removal of healer kicks, it comes as no surprise that we also lost Quell.
-Opinions vary heavily about the loss of healer kicks, but with the overall changes to dungeons it looks like it's shaping out to be okay so far!
+Opinions vary heavily about the loss of healer kicks, but with the overall changes to dungeons, it looks like it's shaping up to be okay so far!

 Reworked

-Starting with Renewing Blaze the overall goal of Midnight was to reduce Cooldown and personal bloat; one change Blizzard has done for evoker so far was bake our Renewing Blaze into our Obsidian Scales.
+Starting with Renewing Blaze, the overall goal of Midnight was to reduce cooldown and personal bloat.
+One change Blizzard has done for Evoker so far was to bake our Renewing Blaze into our Obsidian Scales.
 This has been a very controversial change.
-Renewing Blaze was much more helpful with heavy rot, or a debuff on ourself, whereas Obsidian Scales was used to help survive large heavy hits.
+Renewing Blaze was much more helpful with heavy rot or a debuff on ourselves, whereas Obsidian Scales was used to help survive large, heavy hits.
 Not only that, but Obsidian Scales also reduces the value of Renewing Blaze due to its damage reduction.
-However, we still have 2 charges so instead Obsidian Scales makes us EXTREMELY hard to kill in all types of content and damage patterns.
+However, we still have 2 charges, so in practice Obsidian Scales makes us EXTREMELY hard to kill in all types of content and damage patterns.

-To continue with the theme of changing personals and externals, Twin Guardian also has been reworked.
-Instead of giving ourselves and our ally that we are hitting with Rescue a shield, Twin Guardian now gives a 100% movement speed buff and allows our ally and ourselves to cast while moving for 3 seconds.
-This acts exactly the same as Hover and does not work with empower casts.
+To continue with the theme of changing personals and externals, Twin Guardian has also been reworked.
+Instead of giving a shield to ourselves and an ally that we are hitting with Rescue, Twin Guardian now gives a 100% movement speed buff and allows both us and our ally to cast while moving for 3 seconds.
+It acts exactly the same as Hover and does not work with empower casts.

 Added

 The most exciting time for beta is seeing what Blizzard adds to specs.
-Our class tree has had a few items added, but the biggest thing for us is getting the 4 extra talent points allowing us to pick up Source of Magic, Zephyr, Time Spiral, and Leaping Flames all at the same time!
+Our class tree has had a few talents added, but the biggest thing for us is getting 4 extra talent points, allowing us to pick up Source of Magic, Zephyr, Time Spiral, and Leaping Flames all at the same time!

-Firstly added was Inner Radiance, replacing Quell.
-This is a Dev and Aug class specific talent that has been moved to the class tree.
-Simply just makes our Living Flame and more importantly Emerald Blossom healing on ourselves a bit stronger.
-With potentially seeing much more Emerald Blossom healing with our season 1 midnight tierset and talent integration this could shape out to be a pretty solid talent.
+First added was Inner Radiance, replacing Quell.
+This is a Dev and Aug spec tree talent that has been moved to the class tree.
+It simply makes our Living Flame and, more importantly, Emerald Blossom healing on ourselves a bit stronger.
+With the potential of seeing much more Emerald Blossom healing with our Season 1 Midnight tier set and talent integration, this could shape up to be a pretty solid talent.

-Strangely enough we also got another defensive option that comes from the Aug Spec tree in Stretch Time.
-This makes our Deep Breath essentially give us a 100% TD while flying.
+Strangely enough, we also got another defensive option that comes from the Aug spec tree in Stretch Time.
+This makes our Deep Breath essentially give us a 100% Time Dilation while flying.
 It's important to note that this only works with Deep Breath and not Dreamflight.
-This also has an HP cap as well, so if we take well above your HP pool in damage, instead of staggering the damage, we will instantly die.
+This also has an HP cap, so if we take damage well above our HP pool, instead of staggering the damage, we will instantly die.

-Lastly is Strike from Above, a simple and small movement speed increase and height to glide.
-This talent was heavily nerfed in beta making it pretty much a nothingburger.
+Lastly is Strike from Above, which gives us a small movement speed increase and added height to glide.
+This talent was heavily nerfed in beta, making it pretty much a nothingburger.

 Final Notes